 Overdose of Xanax can occur when someone takes more than their prescribed dosage of the drug, takes the prescribed dose on a more rapid schedule, or when somebody has recently started or re-started the use of the substance.
 The likelihood of overdose on Xanax becomes increased if used in conjunction with other depressant substances including alcohol.

 - Slurred speech

 When you see the signs of an overdose, do not wait.
 Call 911.

 The Importance of Drug Treatment for Xanax Addiction

 Once the detox process in completed, formal drug treatment begins and treatment staff will employ a variety of therapeutic methods and programming in order to uncover the underlying social, behavioral and environmental factors that led to your addiction.
+Detox centers and treatment programs may also include holistic techniques such as yoga, acupuncture, massage therapy, and meditation to encourage healing.
 Additionally, you will be given the life skills, tools and support needed to continue working your plan of recovery once you complete treatment and resume your day-to-day life.